nicbrow3/Mediapipe-web/src/docs/ComponentArchitecture.md

 5. Angles are calculated based on the selectedExercise configuration
 6. Calculated angles are passed to AngleDisplay for visualization
 7. Performance metrics are updated and displayed via StatsDisplay
-8. User can select different exercises via ExerciseSelector or start a timed session
+8. User can select different exercises via ExerciseSelector, start a timed session, or start a ladder session
 9. If using timed sessions, SessionControls manages the workout flow through useSessionLogic
+10. If using ladder sessions, LadderSessionControls manages the workout flow through useLadderSessionLogic

 ## Session Management Flow